nightshade777/ECPU/ECPUMiner/README.md

-# PoWMiner
+# ECPU Miner
-Simple, easy to use POW miner.
-Ned's code for his miners is complex and obfuscated so I made this at the request of several community members.
-The initialize feature still has some issues on desktop for some reason, but will work fine on mobile with TokenPocket.
-Currently using EOSJS1.6.
-If anyone is good with the newest version of EOSJS and could help update to that version, we would all be grateful :) Updating to the newest version should take care of the initialization issue too.
+Simple, easy to use ECPU miner.
+Transfers of 0.0010 EOS will mine a reward of 0.01% of the  baance of cpumintofeos.
+1 ECPU is created every 3 minutes and issued into the balance of cpumintofeos.